-Our strategy for deploying cash is to invest in organic growth opportunities, develop our infrastructure, and make strategic acquisitions.
+Our strategy for deploying cash is to invest in organic growth opportunities, develop our infrastructure, and explore strategic acquisitions.
 Other uses of cash include paying cash dividends to our shareholders and repurchasing our own stock.
-We have historically invested cash and cash equivalents in commercial paper with terms of three months or less.
-We did not have any investments during the years ended October 31, 2019 and 2018.
-We maintain cash balances in foreign countries which totaled \$9.8 million and \$15.7 million as of October 31, 2019 and 2018.
-During the years ended October 31, 2019 and 2018, we repatriated \$24.2 million and \$2.8 million, respectively, of foreign earnings from our international divisions.
+We maintain cash balances in foreign countries which totaled \$10.6 million and \$16.8 million as of October 31, 2021 and 2020.
+During the years ended October 31, 2021 and 2020, we repatriated \$28.4 million and \$31.9 million, respectively, of foreign earnings from our international divisions.